ansys/pystk/doc/source/api/ansys/stk/core/stkobjects/aviator/IAdvancedFixedWingGeometry.rst

 IAdvancedFixedWingGeometry
 ==========================

-.. py:class:: IAdvancedFixedWingGeometry
+.. py:class:: ansys.stk.core.stkobjects.aviator.IAdvancedFixedWingGeometry

    object

    Interface used to access the options for the wing geometry in the advanced fixed wing tool.

-.. py:currentmodule:: ansys.stk.core.stkobjects.aviator
+.. py:currentmodule:: IAdvancedFixedWingGeometry

 Overview
 --------